UPDATED JULY 2019

 If written correctly, your terms and conditions should be so watertight that they answer all questions your entrants may have – how do they enter, where do they enter, when do they find out if they’re the lucky winner?
 A clear set of terms save your already overflowing inbox from unnecessary questions.

-5. To cover your arse on social media.
+5. To cover your behind on social media.

 6. To create trust.